Wire Brushes: Common Problems and How to Fix Them

 TROUBLESHOOTING STEPS

-- Ensure regular inspect the wire brushes for any signs of damage or bent brush, and replace them immediately for enhanced performance.
+- Ensure regular inspection of the wire brushes for any signs of damage or bent brushes, and replace them immediately for enhanced performance.

 - Ensure to apply even pressure while using wire brushes to avoid uneven wear.